JohnL3/milestone-project-three/testing_doc.md

 1. On landing page there are two parts to test first there is a link to the leaderboard page.
   * I clicked this link and it brings me to the leaderboard page: True
 2. On landing page there is a input for getting your username and it has a 12 characther limit
-  * I can only create a username with max 12 characthers: True
+3. I can only create a username with max 12 characthers: True
-  * I cannot submit an empty input value: True
+4. I cannot submit an empty input value: True
-3. When i click the button it shuould submit my username and direct me to the game page: True
+5. When i click the button it shuould submit my username and direct me to the game page: True
-4. When I return to the landing page my username should be in the input box saving me having to remember it even if i have closed down website and returned later: True
+6. When I return to the landing page my username should be in the input box saving me having to remember it even if i have closed down website and returned later: True
-5. As a person who hasnt created a username yet i can visit leaderboard page: True
+7. As a person who hasnt created a username yet, I can visit leaderboard page: True

 ### Game page testing